Complex and Adaptive Dynamical Systems: A Primer: The Landau Theory of Phase Transitions

 where the subscript $T$ indicates that the temperature is kept constant.
-The susceptibility measures the relative amount of induced order $\phi=\phi(h)$. \end{quotation}
+The susceptibility measures the relative amount of {the} induced order $\phi=\phi(h)$. \end{quotation}

-\underline{\bf Diverging response}\\ Taking the derivative with respect to the external field $h$ in Eq.\ (\ref{automata_h_phi_eq}), $h =(t-1)\,\phi\,+\,\phi^{3}$, we find for the disordered phase $T>T_c$,
+\runinhead{Diverging Response} Taking the derivative with respect to the external field $h$ in Eq.~(\ref{automata_h_phi_eq}), $h =(t-1)\,\phi\,+\,\phi^{3}$, we find for the disordered phase $T>T_c$,

 since $\phi(h=0)=0$ for $T>T_c$.
-The susceptibility diverges at the phase transition for $h=0$, see Fig.\ \ref{automata_fig_hysteresis}.
+The susceptibility diverges at the phase transition for $h=0$, see Fig.~\ref{automata_fig_hysteresis}.
 This divergence is a typical precursor of ordering for a second-order phase transition.
-Exactly at $T_c$, {\it viz} at criticality, the response of the systeme is, striktly speaking, infinite.
+Exactly at $T_c$, viz at criticality, the response of the {system is, strictly} speaking, infinite.